 Requires manual inflation.
 Materials can be a bit noisy when shifting positions.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 For those who love communing with nature, there’s nothing better than camping.
 But a solid night’s sleep is hard to come by on the dirt, or on the floor of your tent.
 Enter the inflatable camping pad.
 All you need to do is blow it up, and voilà: a suitable sleeping surface.

 Before you rush off to buy yours, here are some factors to consider: are you looking for a manual or self-inflating pad?
 You’ll also want to consider the pad size, how durable the material is, and whether or not it includes a pillow.
 Weight is important, especially if you’ll be backpacking with your inflatable camping pad.

-If you’re ready to take your camping up a notch, take a peek at our shopping guide below.
-We’ll help you find an inflatable sleeping pad that gives you a restful night’s sleep, no matter where you set up camp.
+If you’re ready to take your camping up a notch, take a peek at our shopping guide.

 The average size of an inflatable camping pad is 72” x 30”, slightly smaller than the dimensions of a twin size bed.
 Most inflatable camping pads expand to at least two inches thick.
 This is great for minimalist backpackers who want to keep things as light as possible.
 If you’re taller than average, you can find extra-long inflatable pads that are 80 inches long.
 Shorter-than-average inflatable camping pads are also available, which can save shorter folks space and weight in their packs.